marcojakob/code.makery.ch/content/library/html-css-en-part5.md

 ![Blog Subfolder](/assets/library/html-css/part5/blog-subfolder.png)

-Open the copied file `blog/index.html` in your browser (if you use the Brackets editor, click on the *Live Preview* flash).
+Open the copied file `blog/index.html` in your browser.
 You will notice that two things do not work:

 1. The image is not displayed.
 2. The colors defined in the CSS are not applied.